DiazIturbe/pos-option-count-app/README.md

 - Producing operational reports for store execution

 Instead of reviewing hundreds of inventory records manually, managers receive a prioritized action list within minutes.

 ---

+## Results

+The implementation standardized the inventory validation process and significantly reduced the time required to identify merchandising discrepancies.

+## Business Impact

+The platform transformed a manual inventory validation process into a standardized decision-support workflow for retail operations.

+Key outcomes include:

+- Reduced inventory validation time from approximately **5 hours to around 30 minutes** (≈90% reduction)
+- Standardized the floor verification process
+- Eliminated repetitive manual comparison between reports and floor scans
+- Automatically prioritized products requiring immediate attention
+- Improved visibility into inventory execution by department and brand
+- Generated consistent operational reports for store management

+---